Master’s Degrees in Forest Sciences & Biology

 Student Diversity

-More women than men pursue their master's degree in forest sciences and biology.
-About 54.5% of graduates with this degree are female.
+More men than women pursue master's degrees in forest sciences and biology.
+About 53.8% of graduates in this field are male.

 The racial-ethnic distribution of forest sciences and biology master’s degree students is as follows: